BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 1. The warband does not arrive.

-2. Your opponent chooses a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.
+2. Your opponent chooses a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.

-3. Your opponent chooses a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.
+3. Your opponent chooses a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.

-4. You choose a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.
+4. You choose a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.

-5. You choose a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.
+5. You choose a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.

-6. You choose a point on any board edge at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.
+6. You choose a point on any board edge at least 6" from a corner — all models in the warband move onto the battlefield from this point.

 ![](../media/rules_manual/image234.jpeg)

-[]{#bookmark318 .anchor}SCENARIO 4 â€” LORDS OF BATTLE
+[]{#bookmark318 .anchor}SCENARIO 4 — LORDS OF BATTLE

 *After weeks of skirmishes and close encounters with the opposing side, it comes down to one final battle to determine which faction will emerge